Our Services

 - The date of onset

-- The need for the Medical Withdrawal
+- The need for the Semester Withdrawal

 - Signed, stamped and dated by a Medical Provider

-Include the following information in the email:
+- Include the following information in the message:

-- Your full name and Kean University ID number
+- Your full name and Kean University ID number.

-- Upload the required documentation in the Document Upload area in the Student Health Portal.
+- Upload the required documentation in the Document Upload area.

-- Confirmation that your request has been processed will be sent in the Messages area of the Student Health Portal
+- Confirmation that your request has been processed will be sent in the Messages area.

 Allow three to five business days for a response regarding the determination of a request.